 The Company operates in three reportable segments: the Hudson regional businesses of Americas, Asia Pacific, and Europe.
-Corporate expenses are reported separately from the three reportable segments and pertain to certain functions, such as executive management, corporate governance, human resources, accounting, administration, tax and treasury, and have been allocated to the reportable segments to the extent which the costs are attributable to the reportable segments.
+Corporate expenses are reported separately from the three reportable segments and pertain to certain functions, such as executive management, corporate governance, investor relations, legal, accounting, tax and treasury.
+A portion of these expenses are attributed to the reportable segments for providing the above services to them, and have been allocated to the segments as management service expenses, and are included in the segments' non-operating other income (expense).
 Segment information is presented in accordance with ASC 280, "Segments Reporting."
 This standard is based on a management approach that requires segmentation based upon the Company's internal organization and disclosure of revenue and certain expenses based upon internal accounting methods.
-The Company's financial reporting systems present various data for management to run the business, including internal profit and loss statements prepared on a basis not consistent with U.S. GAAP.
-Accounts receivable are the only significant assets separated by segment for internal reporting purposes.
+The Company's financial reporting systems present various data for management to run the business, including internal profit and loss statements prepared on a basis not consistent with U.S.

+GAAP.
+Accounts receivable and long-lived assets are the only significant assets separated by segment for internal reporting purposes.
 The following information is presented net of discontinued operations.
-For more information see Note 4.
+For more information see Note 5.